 Because this East-African dish is made of plant-based ingredients, it’s a vegan-friendly treat.
 Your vegan friends will surely love this amazing African traditional dessert.
 You can serve vitumbua with a cup of chai tea latte.

-Known to the natives as injera, Ethiopian flatbread resembles a crepe with a porous surface and a slightly spongy texture.
-This sourdough flatbread looks like Baghrir; however, injera is a lot lighter and larger than the average baghrirs.
+Known to the natives as injera, Ethiopian sourdough flatbread resembles a crepe with a porous surface and a slightly spongy texture.
+This must-try food from Ethiopia looks like Baghrir; however, injera is a lot lighter and larger than the average baghrirs.

 You can top many different foods on injera, from farmer’s cheese to stew or vegetable dishes.
 As injera is very porous, this traditional African dessert can soak up the juice exceptionally well.
 That’s why I’d recommend serving injera with juicy dishes.